SharkSnack/shiren-2/content/dungeons/7-sealed-room.md

 #### Strategy

-There's a 30% chance for Golden Stairs to be hidden inside a wall tile between 70\~80F.<br/>You'll return to 81F after exiting from the Golden Interval area.
+There's a 30% chance for Golden Stairs to be hidden in a wall tile between 70\~80F.<br/>You'll return to 81F after exiting from the Golden Interval area.

 Shihan makes a return, so don't let your guard down while you hunt for items.<br/>
 King Tusker and Monarch Tusker also make an appearance, which can be<br/>